 Settlements.
-Mostly located along roads and next to landing sites.
+Mostly located in the southern part, along roads and landing sites.

 Aims of the land use plan

 These were agreed after close consultation with communities in all parishes, to reflect their priorities and respond to their most pressing land use issues.